APO-SRE/cisco-data-bridge-project-suite/README.md

 - **Drive Transformation:** Streamline complex workflows, integrate advanced language models (e.g., ChatGPT) for enterprise use, and elevate business outcomes.
 - **Future-Proof Your Business:** Adopt an architecture designed for scalability and adaptability, ready for emerging AI/ML demands as your organization evolves.

+Below is a more detailed summary of four complementary repositories that create an enterprise-ready platform for hybrid AI/ML workloads, domain-specific indexing, and an AI-driven Cisco integration agent.
 ---

 ## 1. Hybrid AI/ML Solution on Azure Local with Cisco UCS